laravel/nova-docs/4.0/resources/README.md

 /**
  * The click action to use when clicking on the resource in the table.
  *
- * Can be one of: 'detail' (default), 'edit', 'select', or 'ignore'.
+ * Can be one of: 'detail' (default), 'edit', 'select', 'preview', or 'ignore'.
  *
  * @var string
  */